dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 The `run_directory_statistics()` function is responsible for coordinating the parallel execution.
-It initializes a `dynamic_task_queue<filesystem::path>` with the root directory and launches a configurable number of worker threads, `num_workers`, each of which produces a `directory_statistics` object containing the partial statistics gathered during its work.
+It initializes a `dynamic_task_queue<filesystem::path>` with the root directory and launches a configurable number of worker threads, `num_workers`, each of which produces a `directory_statistics` object containing the partial statistics gathered during its execution.
 Specifically, `num_workers - 1` workers are launched asynchronously using `std::async`[^1], while the main thread acts as an additional worker processing tasks from the shared queue.